arnab-098/Bash/README.md

 ## Learning Resources

-For understanding the concepts implemented in these scripts, consider referring to the following resources:([Medium][4])
+For understanding the concepts implemented in these scripts, consider referring to the following resources:

 * **The Linux Command Line** by William E. Shotts, Jr.
 * **Advanced Bash-Scripting Guide** by Mendel Cooper